-To be considered for admission, an applicant must submit the following by May 23, 2016:
+To be considered for admission, an applicant must submit the following:

 - A completed application and a nonrefundable $75 application fee made payable to Goucher College.